Lake Mashu 摩周湖

 Fog often forms close to the surface of Lake Mashu, and it can be devilishly difficult to get a clear view of the lake.
 Peak fog times tend to be in June and July, but don't despair because the weather around the lake is quite changeable, and the fog can disappear as quickly as it forms.

 Around the lake

-Take your time to admire the view of the pristine lake, which is said to be the clearest lake in the world.
-The immensity of the lake caldera is impressive.
-You can walk around the edge of the crater to the top of Mashudake, the smaller crater sitting on the south side of the lake.
+Take your time to admire the view of the pristine lake, which is said to be one of the clearest lakes in the world.
+The immensity of the caldera lake is impressive.
+You can walk around the edge of the crater to the top of Mt.
+Mashu, the smaller crater sitting on the south side of the lake.
 The hike will take you at least two hours each way but is definitely a worthwhile pursuit for the beauty you see along the way.